Vegan Curried Pumpkin Soup

 How to Store

-You can store this soup in an airtight container in the fridge for 4-5 days, which makes this soup great for meal prep!
+You can store this soup in an airtight container in the fridge for 4-5 days, which makes this soup a great meal prep recipe!
 Just reheat the soup over the stove or in a microwave-safe bowl if you’re in a hurry.

 You can also store this soup in the freezer.
 I recommend thawing in the fridge overnight before reheating.